 - To enable workers to get compensation without having to file slow, expensive lawsuits against their employers.

-The law requires all employers to carry workers compensation insurance.
+The law requires all employers to carry workers’ compensation insurance.
 When an employee is injured on the job, the insurance is available to pay for the employee’s medical care and other costs.

 - It isn’t a handout from your employer or the government.
-Most employers finance workers compensation insurance by taking money out of your paycheck each month.
+Most employers finance workers’ compensation insurance by taking money out of your paycheck each month.
 You helped pay for this insurance, so you should be able to benefit from it.

 - Medical expenses

-- Physical therapy related to your injury
+- Physical therapy

-- Vocation training, if you need it to be able to return to work
+- Vocation training if you need it to be able to return to work

 - Mileage for your trips to and from medical appointments

 If you are unfortunate enough to become disabled or have a long-term medical condition because of your injury, you may be entitled to additional money.
 Benefits are also available to family members who have lost a loved one in a workplace accident.

-- You are covered regardless of who caused your injury
+- Who caused your injury

-- You are covered regardless of how the injury occurred
+- How the injury occurred

-- You do not have to blame anyone or argue about who is at fault
+You do not have to blame anyone or argue about who is at fault.

-Workers compensation is designed to compensate employees for workplace injuries.
+Workers’ compensation is designed to compensate employees for workplace injuries.
 Therefore, if your injury didn’t happen at work, it probably isn’t covered.
 There are a few exceptions to this general rule, however.
 You may still have coverage if:

 - You were injured while on a business trip